Towards scientific discovery with dictionary learning: Extracting biological concepts from microscopy foundation models: Related work

-\paragraph{Causal representation learning} The disentanglement and causal representation literature (CRL) share the goal of learning high-level, interpretable concepts~\citep{bengio2013representation, kulkarni2015deep, higgins2017beta, chen2016infogan, eastwood2018framework,scholkopf2021toward}.
+\paragraph{Dictionary Learning} The dictionary learning (DL) problem became popular in the 1990's \citep{mallat1993matching,olshausen1996emergence} and has since been extensively studied in the literature (\textit{e.g.}, \cite{aharon2006k,donoho2001uncertainty,spielman2012exact}).
+Recently, \cite{bricken2023towards} proposed to use DL to extract features from internal representations of LLMs, with several follow-up works (\textit{e.g.}, \cite{rajamanoharan2024jumping,rajamanoharan2024improving,gao2024scaling}), including different modalities such as vision (\textit{e.g.}, \cite{gorton2024missing,rao2024discover}).
+These works build upon the assumption that large-scale transformer models encode ``concepts'' as linear directions (as reviewed in \cite{jiang2024origins}), commonly referred to as the ``linear representation hypothesis''. \citet{rajendran2024learning} provides the theoretical conditions under which ``concepts'' can be provably recovered from data.
+Finally, similar approaches have been previously employed directly on raw data, such as for correcting unwanted variation in gene expression data \cite{jacob2016correcting} or for detecting and counting objects by learning templates in holographic images \cite{yellin2017blood}. \paragraph{Causal representation learning and explainability} The disentanglement and causal representation literature (CRL) share the goal of learning high-level, interpretable concepts from data~\citep{bengio2013representation, kulkarni2015deep, higgins2017beta, chen2016infogan, eastwood2018framework,scholkopf2021toward}.
 Two key differences with the dictionary learning approach are: (i) disentanglement/CRL methods consider low-dimensional representations to capture the factors of variation in data, whereas overcomplete dictionary learning seeks a higher-dimensional representation to capture a large set of sparsely-firing concepts; and (ii) disentanglement/CRL methods aim to be inherently interpretable, whereas this paper considers a post-hoc approach to interpret pre-trained models.
 Related work on post-hoc explainability also learns ``concept vectors'' in neural network internal states \citep{kim2018interpretability,ghorbani2019towards}; a key difference is that these methods use class-labeled data, whereas this paper uses an unsupervised approach to discover concepts.
 Another line of feature-visualization works aim to interpret internal states/neurons by finding the data points (or gradient-optimized inputs) that lead to maximal activation~\citep{mordvintsev2015inceptionism, olah2017feature, borowski2021exemplary}.
 In contrast to these local data point centric approaches, dictionary learning methods seek global parameters (dictionaries) to explain models.